Agleason1/Test-Readme/README.md

 ## Model scenarios:

 1. ABM_code_incrementing_vaccinations_to_current_(last 12 years).ipynb <br>
-Model of the last 12 years in which vaccination coverage was increased in to current levels.
+Model of the last 12 years in which vaccination coverage was increased to current levels.

 2. ABM_code_no_vaccinations_(last 12 years).ipynb <br>
 Model scenario for the last 12 years if vaccination was not implemented (counterfactual).